 Newsletters and Ret & Indsigt

-When a subscriber signs up for Horten's newsletters and the magazine Ret & Indsigt, we register name, e-mail-address and legal area of interest.
-If the subscriber wishes to receive Ret & Indsigt by post, we register name, e-mail address, title, organisation and address.
+When a subscriber signs up for Horten’s newsletters and the news magazine Ret & Indsigt, we register name, e-mail-address, organisation and legal area of interest.
+If the subscriber wishes to receive Ret & Indsigt by post, we also register address.
 We use the data to send Horten's newsletters and/or Ret & Indsigt.
 A few employees at Horten have access to the subscriber list.
 By means of this information, Horten keeps track of the scope and nature of subscriptions, enabling us to improve our client communication.
 Subscribers may unsubscribe at any time if they wish to stop receiving newsletters and the news magazine Ret & Indsigt by clicking unsubscribe at the bottom of the e-mail accompanying the newsletter or magazine.
 Recipients of the printed version of Ret & Indsigt may unsubscribe by sending an e-mail to firstname.lastname@example.org.

-When participants sign up for events at Horten, we usually register name and e-mail address for the purpose of communication about the event.
+When participants sign up for events at Horten, we usually register name and e-mail address, title and organisation for the purpose of holding and communicating about the event.
 Based on a specific assessment, we may also use the data for preparing lists of participants to be handed out to participants and speakers at our events.
 More information on this is contained in the sign-up conditions, which must be accepted when signing up for our events.

 When receiving applications, we receive various documents from the applicant.
 The documents are stored in our HR system to which only our recruitment officer has access.
-The documents contain personal data, e.g. general information such as name, contact details, reference to previous employment, diplomas, civil reg. nos.
-(CPR-nr.) or sensitive data such as health data.
+The documents contain personal data, e.g. general information such as name, contact details, reference to previous employment, diplomas, civil registration numbers or sensitive data such as health data.

 Processing of data in connection with signing up for newsletters, Ret & Indsigt or events is authorised in Article 6 (1), paragraph a, b or f of the GDPR.
 In cases covered by the Danish Act on Measures to Prevent Money Laundering and Terrorist Financing, we collect identification data etc. on our clients in order to comply with the requirements of that Act.
 The authority for this processing is laid down in section 11 of the Act on Measures to Prevent Money Laundering and Terrorist Financing.

-In connection with applications, we generally process personal data with authority in Article 6 81), paragraph b of the GDPR, as the data have been forwarded by the applicants themselves in order to obtain employment.
-Processing of personality tests, logical tests, etc. is also authorised in Article 6 (1), paragraph f of the GDPR or via consent, cf. Article 6 (1), paragraph a, and - as far as sensitive data are concerned - Article 9 (2), paragraph a of the GDPR and section 12 of the Data Protection Act.
+In connection with applications, we generally process personal data with authority in Article 6 (1), paragraph b of the GDPR, as the data have been forwarded by the applicants themselves in order to obtain employment.
+Processing of personality tests, logical tests, etc. is also authorised by the GDPR, Article 6 (1), paragraph f, or via consent, cf. Article 6 (1), paragraph a, and as far as sensitive data are concerned, Article 9 (2), paragraph a and section 12 of the Data Protection Act.

-We will not make personal data available to any third parties for the purpose of marketing or the like.
+We will not make personal data available to any third parties for the purpose of marketing or similar purposes.

 We only transfer personal data if it is necessary for us to be able to safeguard our clients’ above-mentioned interests.
 The typical recipients of such data are authorities, courts, opponents and their advisers.
 In cases covered by the Act on Measures to Prevent Money Laundering and Terrorist Financing, we transfer identification data etc. to the extent we are obligated to do so under the Act.